-How to hire employees quickly (and make the right choice)
+How to hire employees quickly

-Identify your needs
+Identify your hiring needs

-- Define the mission of the role;
+- Define the mission of the role.

 - Determine what core skills are required to make that happen.

-In addition, advanced search technology such as SearchMonster is built around semantic searches for synonyms of core competencies and objectives, creating richer results than simple Boolean searches for lists of job skills.
+In addition, advanced search technology, such as SearchMonster, is built around semantic searches for synonyms of core competencies and objectives, creating richer results than simple Boolean searches for lists of job skills.
 So, from a sourcing perspective, more clarity will also help generate better information for creating the best job keywords.

 Insist on your organization’s values and culture

 Hiring a bad fit can be worse than not making a hire at all.
-And the best way to avoid a bad hire is to align the process with your company’s culture.
+The best way to avoid a bad hire is to align the hiring process with your company’s culture.
 Just because you need to hire employees quickly doesn’t mean abandoning that culture.
 “Hiring people with values that mirror your company’s culture is crucial,” says Laura Yip, co-founder and chief people officer at Storm8, a mobile game network based in Redwood Shores, California.

 “At Storm8, we look for candidates who thrive in an entrepreneurial environment,” Yip says.
 “If they require a ton of hand-holding, it probably isn’t a good fit.”
 Likewise, if your company’s success relies on its company culture, avoid risking it just to fill a position.

 In addition, panel interviews can help avert decisions based on emotion.
-“The moment we become comfortable with a candidate, we stop asking some of the questions we had planned on,” Wintrip notes.
+“The moment we become comfortable with a candidate, we stop asking some of the questions we had planned on,” Wintrip says.
 “Group interviews aren’t a new idea, but if you put four people in a room with the candidate, it can give you differing perspectives that can help you reach a faster, better decision.”

 “Do your reference checks and listen closely for concerns and red flags,” says Mikaela Kiner, founder and CEO of UniquelyHR, an HR consultancy in Seattle.
 And in the post-interview debriefing with other team members, spend a little extra time talking about why the person might not be a good hire, Kiner adds.
 “Ask everyone to answer the question: ‘If this person doesn’t work out, why would that happen?’”
 A few warning signs to look out for might be:

-- Showing up late to the interview;
+- Showing up late to the interview.

-- Dressing inappropriately;
+- Dressing inappropriately.

-- Talking too much;
+- Talking too much.

-- Offering vague or non-responsive answers; or
+- Offering vague or non-responsive answers.

-- Coming off as combative or defensive.
+- Coming off as arrogant, combative, or defensive.